JeremyRubin/pleb.fi/content/events/miami2022.md

 # with gratitude to...
 {{< miami2022/sponsors >}}

+# convenient hotels to stay at

+The hotels near miami springs slightly north of the airport will be pretty convient. as would the Holiday Inn Miami West - Airport Area. but really you can stay wherever. miami isn't too big. brickell is nice if you dont mind like a 20 min uber. im staying in an airbnb.  but you probably dont care about that.

+the actually event venue we're keeping a bit hush for opsec reasons, if you really gotta know DM me but we'll let you know sooner.

 ### what the fuck is happening?
 _to be tweaked as we confirm more content_